Credit Score for Apartments: Complete Guide to Rental Checks

 • Letter from your accountant

-• Bank records showing regular income
+• Bank records showing steady income

 Young Renters / Students